MessedUpProjects/MessedUpProjects.github.io/_posts/2023-11-29-Packing-cubes.md

 author: MessedUpCat
 date: 2023-11-29 21:00:00 +0100
 categories: [MessedUpProjects, sewing]
-tags: [packing cube, accessory,sewing]
+tags: [packing cube, accessory, sewing]
 render_with_liquid: false
 ---
-Packing cubes are just fabric boxes with zipper.
-Very helpfull when packing.
+Packing cubes are just fabric boxes with zippers.
+Very helpful when packing.
-Those ones where designed with cloth packing in mind(socks and rolled up t-shirts).
-Later on I might make few bigger ones.
+Those were designed with cloth packing in mind(socks and rolled-up t-shirts).
+Later on, I might make a few bigger ones.
-I aimed, for a size of 20x20x15 cm and gave 1 cm for sewing allowence.
+I aimed, for a size of 20x20x15 cm and gave 1 cm for sewing allowance.

 ### BOM
 - Canvas (25x150 cm should be enough for one)